-Wire Electrical Discharge Machining (EDM) is one amongst the widely used processes for cutting nearly any electrically conductive material.
-The process has brought dramatic improvements in the way material is removed from the work piece in the tooling and machining industry.
-Using the technique, even the complex projects can be completed successfully with tighter tolerances, quality and accuracy.
+Wire Electrical Discharge Machining (EDM) is one of the widely used processes for cutting nearly any electrically conductive material.
+The process has brought dramatic improvements in the way material is removed from the workpiece in the tooling and machining industry.
+Using the technique, even complex projects can be completed successfully with tighter tolerances, quality, and accuracy.
 Although a popular form of machining, which is dates back to the 18th century, many of us still have several questions to ask about the technique.
-This post is aimed for such readers, who would like to know about Wire EDM machining.
+This post is aimed for such readers, who would like to know about Wire EDM machining Services.
 Here, the most basic questions regarding the technique are answered in an easily comprehensible manner.
 Let’s get started.

 What is Wire EDM Machining?

 In Wire EDM, a wire is utilized to discharge an electric current to the work piece to be cut.
 During the process, an electrical discharge is created between the wire, (usually an electrically charged thin brass wire) and the work piece, which creates sparks.
 The sparks thus formed rapidly cuts away material, leaving behind the most intricate and delicate shapes including corkscrews or threads.
 There are several models of wire EDM machines available that are capable of handling high volume and complex EDM processes that require optimum levels of accuracy and intricacy.
 Several conventional machining such as grinding, milling, short-run stamping, broaching are being replaced with wire EDM Machining.

 What Kinds of Materials can be Cut Using the Technique?

 The machining is suitable for materials that conduct electricity.
 There are wide range of materials that are compatible with wire EDM machining.
 A few amongst them are